+- If you smoke, stop.
 Smoking unquestionably raises the inflammatory factors in the body and dramatically increases your risk, not only for heart attack and stroke but also for cancers.

+- Meditate daily.
 Meditation helps reduce inflammation by improving the regulation of the hypothalamic-pituitary-adrenal axis.
 This axis is responsible for regulating the blood pressure and heart rate, as well as the body’s production of cortisone, an anti-inflammatory hormone.

 - Make every effort to improve your sleep.
 More than ever people are having difficulty falling asleep and staying asleep.
 A healthy & regular nightly sleep pattern allows your heart rate to slow down and your blood pressure to drop, reducing stress on the heart.
 Lack of sleep compromises the normal functioning of your immune system, and long-term sleep deprivation causes your body and brain to be in a chronic state of inflammation.
 This not only increases your risk of heart disease and stroke, but can also increase the risk of obesity, chronic pain, ADD, depression, and anxiety.